oneapi-src/oneDNN/rfcs/20220329-Extending-CUDA-backend-of-oneDNN-Primitives/README.md

 - This branch contains the support for primitives that are yet to be supported for CUDA backend.

-- Compilation and functional validation is yet to be concluded
+- Compilation and functional validation is yet to be concluded.

 ## Proposal